Moving Beyond Blame: The Key to Successful Family Mediation

 You want the children’s interests protected.

-You want quicker, lower-cost outcomes rather than lengthy court battles.
+You desire quicker, lower-cost outcomes rather than lengthy court battles.

 You want a mediator who understands the emotional dynamics of separation and who won’t let blame derail the process.